 1. Georgia Aquarium – Atlanta, USA

-The Georgia Aquarium used to be the biggest in the world and still holds a ton of sea creatures—more than 100,000 of them!
-They swim around in a whopping 10 million gallons of water.
+The Georgia Aquarium used to be the biggest in the world.
+It still holds many sea creatures.
+It has more than 100,000 of them.
+They swim in 10 million gallons of water.

-One of the coolest parts is the Ocean Voyager exhibit.
-You can see whale sharks, which are huge but gentle, plus manta rays gliding around.
-There are so many other kinds of fish and sea animals there, it's really amazing.
+One cool part is the Ocean Voyager exhibit.
+You can see whale sharks there.
+They are huge but gentle.
+You can also see manta rays gliding around.
+Many kinds of fish and sea animals live there.
+It is really amazing.

-But the Georgia Aquarium isn't just about showing off animals.
-They also work hard to protect them.
-Aquarium scientists do research on ocean life and learn how to help them survive in the wild.
-The aquarium also has programs that teach people about the ocean and the animals that live there.
-They want everyone, young and old, to understand why it's so important to keep our oceans healthy.
+The Georgia Aquarium does more than show off animals.
+It works hard to protect them.
+Scientists at the aquarium study ocean life.
+They learn how to help animals survive in the wild.
+The aquarium has programs too.
+These teach people about the ocean and its animals.
+It wants everyone, young and old, to know why oceans matter.
+Healthy oceans help us all.

-The whale sharks are a super draw.
-These gentle giants are the biggest fish in the sea, and watching them swim around is something you won't forget.
-The manta rays are pretty awesome too.
-They glide gracefully through the water, almost like they're flying.
+Whale sharks draw big crowds.
+These gentle giants are the largest fish in the sea.
+Watching them swim is hard to forget.
+Manta rays are great too.
+They glide through the water like birds in flight.

 2. S.E.A.
 Aquarium – Singapore

 The S.E.A.
-Aquarium, situated on Sentosa Island, is a huge place where you can see a ton of sea creatures—over 100,000, representing more than 1,000 species.
+Aquarium sits on Sentosa Island.
+It's a big spot where you can see tons of sea creatures.
+That adds up to over 100,000 animals from more than 1,000 species.

-When you visit, one thing you absolutely have to check out is the Open Ocean habitat.
-It gives you these amazing, wide-open views of what life is like under the sea.
-You really feel like you're part of the marine world when you stand there.
+When you go there, check out the Open Ocean habitat.
+It offers great views of life under the sea.
+You feel like part of that world as you stand and watch.

-The Open Ocean habitat isn't only a big tank.
-It’s designed so that you can get really close to the animals.
-The huge viewing panel makes you feel like you are on the ocean floor, looking up at sharks and manta rays floating.
+The Open Ocean is more than a large tank.
+It lets you get close to the animals.
+The big viewing window puts you on the ocean floor.
+You look up at sharks and manta rays as they swim by.

 3. Okinawa Churaumi Aquarium – Okinawa, Japan